 L’ Ecole No 41 Cabernet Sauvignon 2017: I discovered a fresh, lively, and smoothly balanced wine displaying dark fruit accented with white pepper on the finish.

-Flambeaux Wine 2016 Cabernet Sauvignon, Dry Creek Valley: I discovered an approachable wine with more red than dark fruit.
+Flambeaux Wine 2016 Cabernet Sauvignon, Dry Creek Valley: I discovered an approachable wine with redder than dark fruit.
 On the nose, notes of vanilla and raspberry accented with baking spices of clove and cinnamon.
 On the palate, the wine displayed rich, silky, and velvety textures, opening to flavors of cherry and mocha with hints of spice on the finish.